 Typical Shops and Stores in Old Italian Neighborhoods

 It's fun to visit a Brooklyn Italian neighborhood with an eye on what makes it feel, well, Italian.
 Start with shopping and eating.
-On the retail level, even Carroll Gardens, once a very tightly-knit Brooklyn Italian neighborhood that's been gentrified almost beyond recognition, still supports a number of traditional Italian stores born in the 20th century.
+On the retail level, even Carroll Gardens, once a very tightly-knit Brooklyn Italian neighborhood that's been gentrified almost beyond recognition, still supports a number of traditional Italian stores founded in the 20th century.

-- Italian bakeries such as Bensonhurst's Villabate,
+- Italian bakeries such as Bensonhurst's Villabate bakery and gelato shop

 Shopping and food aside, Brooklyn's Italian neighborhoods are socially cohesive in ways that may not be visible to the casual tourist.
 In old Brooklyn Italian neighborhoods, there are informal support networks that work in many ways, including assistance to newly arrived Italian immigrants by established Italian-Americans.
 Brooklyn's Italian communities also support various Catholic private schools.